apexinfosysindia/addons/samba/DOCS.md

-# Apex MCU+ Add-on: Samba Protocol
+# Apex Connect+ Add-on: Samba share

 ## Installation

 Follow these steps to get the add-on installed on your system:

-1. Navigate in your Apex MCU+ frontend to **Supervisor** -> **Add-on Store**.
+1. Navigate in your Apex Connect+ frontend to **Settings** -> **Add-ons** -> **Add-on store**.
 2. Find the "Samba share" add-on and click it.
 3. Click on the "INSTALL" button.

 ## How to use

 1. In the configuration section, set a username and password.
-   You can specify any username and password; these are not related in any way to the login credentials you use to log in to Apex MCU+ or to log in to the computer with which you will use Samba share.
+   You can specify any username and password; these are not related in any way to the login credentials you use to log in to Apex Connect+ or to log in to the computer with which you will use Samba share.
-2. Save the configuration.
-3. Start the add-on.
-4. Check the add-on log output to see the result.
+2. Review the enabled shares.
+Disable any you do not plan to use.
+Shares can be re-enabled later if needed.

 ## Connection